hhxz/tmp/source/tutorials/installation.rst

 Now, hopefully, COBRA is ready to work!

 .. note:: Welcome on board!
 You have your own COBRA now.
-The next section will tell you the abilities of COBRA and guide you train this snake step-by-step.
+The next section will tell you the abilities of COBRA and guide you to  train this snake step-by-step.